proxmox/proxmox-backup/docs/pxar/description.rst

     previous ones.
 Permutations of the same patterns lead to different results.

-``pxar`` will store the list of glob match patterns passed as parameters via the command line in a file called ``.pxarexclude-cli`` and store it at the root of the archive.
+``pxar`` will store the list of glob match patterns passed as parameters via the command line in a file called ``.pxarexclude-cli`` and stores it at the root of the archive.
 If a file with this name is already present in the source folder during archive creation, this file is not included in the archive and the file containing the